tony/github-exercise/README.rst

   of backbone.
 Speed improvements.
 Browser consistency improvements.
 Carried forward, potential for minimalized builds on production environments.
-- jQuery 2.x - suits job fine, required by backbone.
+- `jQuery`_ 2.x - all-around, required by backbone.
 Fast.
+Known by
-Known by many other devs.
+  many other devs.
 Carried forward, potential for speed improvements on production environments.

 Why this layout